verok80/my-to-do-list/README.md

 # Getting Started with Create React App
+RELAXATION APP

+Welcome to my project!!!

+This app was created using development tools: HTML, CSS, JavaScript, GSAP

+RELAXATION APP one of my pactice projects and I thank you my teacher (allacanshecode) for contribution.

+RELAXATION APP allows user to relax or meditate listening and watching rain, waterfall, fire and forest.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+I hope you enjoy and I open to any contributions (reporting bugs, suggestions and other) This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 In this app "MY TO DO LIST", user can quickly and easily add, delete and update tasks.
 This project  was created as one of my practice projects using class component.
   I appreciate  my teacher's (allacanshecode) contribution  to this project.